 Calendars hanging on the wall may not seem as popular as they once were now that we have electronic calendars.
-I have more than 10 different Google calendars to keep track of things!
+I have over 10 different Google calendars to keep track of things!
 A wall calendar AND a desk calendar also grace my collection.
 Apparently, I collect calendars as a side hobby.
 I bet it won’t surprise you that women buy more calendars than men.
-Planners generate more than 3 million dollars annually.
-Wall and desk calendar sales continue to grow by at least 8 % annually despite the seemingly digital world we live in.
-Keeping track of time by the day, the month and the year is an important skill!
+Planners generate over 3 million dollars annually.
+Wall and desk calendar sales continue to grow by at least 8 % annually despite the digital world we live in.
+Keeping track of time by the day, the month, and the year is an important skill!
 Implementing the Gregorian calendar history into our Seasons, Months, days of the week lapbook was important to me.

 A year-long project

 When the Happy Hive set out on our year-long holiday-based learning adventure, I felt it was important to also include a study of the calendar.
 After all, the holidays occur each MONTH and we mark them on our CALENDARS.
 We began our curriculum in January to coincide with the New Year so the timing was perfect!